-MHA Mission, Values, and Vision
+MHA Mission, Vision, and Values

-- The Mission of the USC Price School of Public Policy Health Management and Policy program is to enhance the profession and practice of health management and policy through the conduct and dissemination of scholarly research and the application of this research in the education and training of new and mid-career health professionals, in the U.S. and internationally.
-The program will actively engage and collaborate with the broader healthcare community to provide essential knowledge, skills, and learning experiences that will enable our graduates to help shape the healthcare environment across all sectors of the industry, and to contribute to solving the healthcare challenges facing our society.
+The Mission of the USC Price School of Public Policy Health Management and Policy program is to enhance the profession and practice of health management and policy through the conduct and dissemination of scholarly research and the application of this research in the education and training of new and mid-career health professionals, in the U.S. and internationally.
+The program will actively engage and collaborate with the broader healthcare community to provide essential knowledge, skills, and learning experiences that enable our graduates to help shape the healthcare environment across all sectors of the industry, and to contribute to solving the healthcare challenges facing our society.

-- The USC Price School of Public Policy Health Management and Policy program seeks national recognition as a leader in health management and policy education.
+The USC Price School of Public Policy Health Management and Policy program seeks national recognition as a leader in health management and policy education.
 Members of the program will help shape the healthcare environment through the application of innovative and collaborative methods that integrate sound analytic skills with leadership and organizational knowledge.

 This vision manifests from our perceived strengths, as it applies to the final sentence of our Mission Statement.
 We believe that program stakeholders (students, staff, faculty, and the organizations and people we engage) will shape the healthcare future.
 The application of our research and teaching strategies in participating organizations will improve health in the community, broadly defined.
 Our vision is that our accomplishments in this endeavor will be recognized, and our expertise sought after, so that we may facilitate constantly improving health care delivery systems, both within California and nationally.

 The core values of the USC Price School of Public Policy Health Management and Policy program are instilled throughout every facet of our endeavor.
 The values are: